 My day-long tour of Bradley University was very thorough.
-President Joanne Glasser greeted me personally upon my arrival, demonstrating her effort to create a “very customized educational journey for each and every student.”
+(Now-former) President Joanne Glasser greeted me personally upon my arrival, demonstrating her effort to create a “very customized educational journey for each and every student.”

 “No two students are alike,” says Glasser.
 “No two students have the same dreams or aspirations.
 We customize and personalize their educational journey both inside and outside the classroom.
 We are able to do that because of our size.”